VoIP is a service that allows you to make cheap phone calls anywhere around Australia or the world through your AirStream or NBN service.

 How does the NBN rollout affect my business phone system?

 Many people are not aware that existing analogue–based PBX systems are unlikely to work when the National Broadband Network is rolled out.
-This is because Telstra’s copper phone lines will be removed shortly after the fibre-optic system gets installed at your premises.

 In areas where the NBN will only available through wireless and satellite, the existing copper infrastructure will continue to be available for quite some time.